Digital-Contraptions-Imaginarium/odi-gcloud-analysis/README.md

 The objective of this project is to:
 - make the profiles of products and services published on HM Government's "CloudStore" website at [http://govstore.service.gov.uk/cloudstore](http://govstore.service.gov.uk/cloudstore) available in a machine-readable format
-- use that data to analyse how, of all CloudStore products and services, *data* products have changed over the last two years by comparison with a dump of the same data from May 2012
+- use that data to analyse how, of all CloudStore products and services, *data* products have changed over the last two years by comparison with an available dump of the same data from May 2012
 - produce lists of data products and services that address specific categories of services such as: hosting, consultancy, analysis, conversion or visualisation.

 ## Outcome